diffpy/diffpy.morph/README.rst

 USING diffpy.morph
 ------------------

-For detailed instructions and full tutorial, consult the user manual on our `website <www.diffpy.org/diffpy.morph/>`.
+For detailed instructions and full tutorial, see our `website <www.diffpy.org/diffpy.morph/>`.

 Once the required software, including ``diffpy.morph`` is all installed, open up a terminal and check installation has worked properly by running ::